I have a swarm of bees in my yard – what should I do?

 Bees have moved into my wall / roof / shed, etc. – how can I get rid of them?

 We can also refer for structural swarm removals.
-Please call us at the numbers above or your nearest beekeeping association (see the Beesources page).
-These calls may require a lot of equipment and expertise.
-If left to multiply, bees, comb, and honey can cause damage.
+Please call us at (808) 973-9530.
+These calls may require a lot of equipment and expertise and we have a limited list of beekeepers who are able and willing to do these removals that we can refer you to.
+If left to multiply, bees, comb, and honey can cause damage and attract other damaging pests.

 How can I get bees?